zbynekstara/delaunay/README.md

 # delaunay
-C program that constructs the Delaunay triangulation and/or Voronoi diagram of a set of points.
+C++ program that constructs Delaunay triangulation and/or Voronoi diagram of a set of points.
 Built as a final project in the NYUAD Data Structures class in spring 2014.

 ## Instructions
 ### Running the program